fredericbonnet/helena/docs/src/helena-dialect/numbers.spec.md

 ### Infix operators

-A number followed by an operator can be used to express an infix expression.
+A number followed by an operator can be used for expressions in infix notation.

 #### Arithmetic